KinArias09/Orion-Proyect/README.md

     Activity: Analyze satellite images of different regions of the Earth.

-Session 4: Applications of Satellite Data

-    Discussion on how data is used to solve real-world problems (weather, agriculture, natural disasters).

-    Activity: Group project to research and present a specific use case.

-Session 5: Future of Space Technology and STEM Careers
+Session 4: Future of Space Technology and STEM Careers

     Talk about careers in mechanics, electronics, engineering, physics, and chemistry.